John Bunyan's The Pilgrim’s Progress Part-I, Summary

 🔸 Chapter 15: The Delectable Mountains

-They reach the Delectable Mountains, where shepherds show them a view of the Celestial City and warn them about false paths.
+They reach the Delectable Mountains, where shepherds (spiritual leaders) give them guidance.
+The shepherds show them distant views of the Celestial City and warn them about dangerous paths that lead astray.

 🔸 Chapter 16: The River of Death and the Celestial City

-Finally, Christian and Hopeful reach the River of Death.
-They cross it with difficulty but are welcomed into the Celestial City (Heaven).
+At last, Christian and Hopeful come to the River of Death.
+The crossing is difficult and frightening, but they support each other and trust in God’s promises.
+After crossing, they are welcomed into the Celestial City (Heaven).

 “Come in, ye blessed of the Lord.”